 The term “productivity paradox” was coined and popularized by American economists and analysts in the early 1990s.
 It was an attempt to understand the slump in productivity experienced in the American marketplaces despite heavy investments being made in IT infrastructure.
 In essence, it states that though unprecedented investments are being made in the information technology sector and on providing world-class facilities & opportunities; to the workforce, their overall productivity is not on the rise.

 Needless to say, investments being made on the IT infrastructure are still on the rise.
 Business process automation is the phenomenon that has gained and continues to gain mass following and popularity in recent times.
-Well, if the productivity paradox holds true, and if the investments being made in various business processes including HR, could backfire and lead to a loss of productivity; so why are we doing them?
+Well, if the productivity paradox holds true, and if the investments being made in various business processes including HR, could backfire and lead to a loss of productivity; so why are we doing them ?

 Are we measuring the measurable?

 We strongly believe that the productivity paradox is not a result of reduced productivity due to investments in IT or automation.
-A lot about the theory is dependant on the definition of improvement in productivity.
+A lot about the theory is dependent on the definition of improvement in productivity.

 Mismeasured Outputs: The Mere complexity of inputs that go into calculating productivity leads to the error and mismeasurement.
 Are indirect savings like reduced training time or improvements like the quality of output being considered in the definition plays a major role in deciding productivity of a process?